2014 Major League Baseball All-Star Game: Starting lineup

 The American League took a 3–0 lead in the first inning on a Derek Jeter double, a Mike Trout triple and a Miguel Cabrera home run.
 The NL scored two runs in the second with three consecutive hits by Aramis Ramírez, Chase Utley and Jonathan Lucroy against Jon Lester.
 Lucroy tied the game at three in the fourth with another RBI double.
-The American League took a 5–3 lead in the 5th on a Trout double and a José Altuve sacrifice fly.
+The American League took a 5–3 lead in the 5th on a Trout double and a Jose Altuve sacrifice fly.
 The lead held up and the AL won by the score of 5–3.
-The host team's battery -- Minnesota Twins closer Glen Perkins and catcher Kurt Suzuki -- took the field for the top of the ninth and Perkins earned the save.
+The host team's battery -- Minnesota Twins closer Glen Perkins and catcher Kurt Suzuki—took the field for the top of the ninth and Perkins earned the save.